atErik/Transpiler.and.similar.List/README.md

 * For example, If you don't understand a Book written in French, then learning French would be "good" but it will for sure take you many many months or years to actually understand many facets & layers of French in order to accumulate related layers of required understanding/knowledge on French, but "better" is to have the content (that Book) TRANSLATED by expert language-translators into your own NATIVE LANGUAGE OR simply find the translated version of that Book (many Book publishers publish translated editions when its popular), then you will actually understand it (that Book's translation) much much better .
 Normally human cannot learn ALL about French within even 6months<b>.</b>
 * If you want to add a very specific feature in a (specific) software, later we will call it "upstream" software, which that software's dev has denied to add, then ask again & this time propose to sponsor/pay to add that feature if you have (monetary) resource.
 • But when that is not possible, you can try to add that feature by yourself in a "fork" of that software .
 Specify publicly in your fork, what exactly you're trying to do in your fork .
 You may even find more users contributing in your fork to develop/improve that feature, to ultimately include improvements in that upstream software.
 • But, if you do not understand the language used in that (upstream) software very well, then one option is to learn it, & try to understand related sections , so "fork" that (upstream) software, & try to add new feature in that forked software .
-You can add copyright notice on your contributed code & on your code-files contribution, but usually you have to release it with same license type that is used by the "upstream" project, not with a different or incompatible license.<sup>[1][70], [2][71], [3][72], [4][73]</sup>
+You can add copyright notice on your contributed code & on your code-files contribution, but usually you have to release it with same license type that is used by the "upstream" project, not with a different or incompatible license.<sup><a href="https://softwareengineering.stackexchange.com/questions/330733/">1</a>, <a href="https://www.gnu.org/licenses/gpl-faq.html">2</a>, <a href="https://www.gnu.org/licenses/license-list.en.html#Expat">3</a>, <a href="https://en.wikipedia.org/wiki/Software_relicensing#Cases">4</a></sup>
 Disclaimer: IANAL.
 • If above steps are not working well or not-suitable enough to achieve your goal/objectives , then, one of the option you have is: "Transpile" the entire (upstream) software into the "destination" computer language which is your native computer language which you have LEARNED & understand better .
 By the way, this is not an easy option.
 • So begin with by creating a new project in GitHub<sup>[1][74]</sup>, BitBucket<sup>[1][75]</sup>, GNU-Savannah<sup>[1][76]</sup>, SourceForge<sup>[1][77]</sup>, GitLab<sup>[1][78]</sup>, etc etc various open-source code collaboration repository sites<sup>[1][79]</sup> (aka: <b>SCH</b>=Source-Code-Hosting), choose such site where more devs with higher-skill on that "destination" computer language are hanging-out, and posses friendly collaborative spirit .
 Or, create project in multiple code-collaboration sites & SYNC each one after each code-update .
 Or, load Git<sup>[1][80], [2][81], [3][82]</sup> <b>VCS</b> (version control software<sup>[1][83]</sup>) in your own server or personal computer, & put your transpiled code in it.
 (Repo=Repository)